TownyAdvanced/MapTowny/README.md

 - Unit-tested Custom Polygon Outline (contour) Algorithm and Negative Space (contour "hole-finding") Algorithm

 ## Installing
 You can install the plugin from the [releases page](https://github.com/silverwolfg11/Pl3xMap-Towny/releases).
-Simply put it into your `plugins` and start your server.
+Simply put it into your `plugins` directory and start your server.

 ## Usage
 The plugin will immediately render all towns on your Pl3xMap when the server starts up.